masterofrisk/pythonvba/README.md

 result = pkey("Example: [Hello, world!]", "[", "]")
 ```
 ---
-You can use these functions in your Python code without referencing the class name, just like you would in VBA.
+If you import these functions as top-level functions in your Python code, you can use them without referencing the class name, just like you would in VBA.